Poona Pact: Background

 In 1909, the allocation of seats based on identity in legislative bodies was made for the first time with the Indian Council Act.
 The depressed classes were provided some seats in 1919 before seeing further increase in 1925.

 The backdrop of the Poona Pact can be traced to the Communal Award of August 1932, which reserved 71 seats in the central legislature for the depressed classes.
-The Poona Pact was resulted following the separate electorates proposed by British Government under Communal Award for the Depressed Classes, Muslims, Sikhs, Indian Christians and others in second round table conference.
-Gandhi disagreed with separate electorate for the Depressed Classes and not for other groups.
+The Poona Pact was resulted following the separate electorates proposed by British Government under Communal Award for the Depressed Classes, Muslims, Sikhs, Indian Christians and others during the Second Round Table Conference.
+Gandhi disagreed with the idea of a separate electorate for the Depressed Classes but not for other groups.
 He began his fast unto death, vehemently opposing this award, viewing it as a British attempt to divide the Hindus.

 Negotiations and Compromises

 As tensions escalated, negotiations between Gandhi and Ambedkar became inevitable.
 The crux of the disagreement was Ambedkar's demand for separate electorates for the depressed classes, a proposition Gandhi vehemently opposed.
 Gandhi's resistance stemmed from his belief that such separation would perpetuate divisions within Hindu society.

 The turning point came on 24 September 1932, when the Poona Pact was signed by 23 representatives, including Madan Mohan Malaviya on behalf of Hindus, and Gandhi and Ambedkar representing the depressed classes.
 The Pact deviated from the Communal Award by allocating 148 seats instead of the originally allotted 80 for the depressed classes in legislative assemblies.

 Although Ambedkar was in favor of communal awards, he agreed to sign The Poona Pact.
 The Poona Pact was signed at 5 pm on 24 September 1932 at Yerwada Central Jail in Poona, India.
 Gandhi was not one of the signatories of the Poona Pact, but his son, Devdas Gandhi, did sign the pact.

 Gandhi, then imprisoned by the British, had embarked on a fast unto death to protest against the decision made by British prime minister Ramsay MacDonald, responding to arguments made by Dr. Babasaheb Ambedkar in the Round Table Conferences, to give separate electorates to depressed classes for the election of members of provincial legislative assemblies in British India.
 He wrote that separate electorates would "vivisect and disrupt" Hinduism.
 Ambedkar, for his part, argued that upper-caste reformers could not represent the depressed classes and that they needed their own leaders.

-The pact finally settled upon 147 electoral seats.
-Nearly twice as many seats were reserved for Depressed Classes under the Poona Pact than what had been offered by MacDonald's Separate Electorate.
+The pact finally settled upon 148 electoral seats.
+Nearly twice as many seats were reserved for Depressed Classes under the Poona Pact than the 71 seats offered by MacDonald's Communal Award.
 8 January 1933 was observed as 'Temple Entry Day'.